Project Overview

 Face detection and unlocking

 AI facial recognition platform for live video that uses advanced technologies like machine learning and computer vision to detect faces and unlock important entrances in real-time.
-Unlike physical authentication methods that can be lost, misused, or stolen, face recognition offers optimal security and user convenience.
-The technology is proven to be 98.87% accurate.
-Unlike similar products, it is not biased — it recognizes all skin tones, genders and it even works with face masks.
+It is completely unbiased as it accurately recognizes all skin tones, genders, and even works seamlessly with face masks.

 • To ensure personal privacy, all enrolled and scanned biometric data is fully encrypted and does not contain any visual imagery of individuals’ faces.
 This helps to ensure that individuals identities are protected, avoiding any liability issues related to new and emerging privacy protection mandates.